awsdocs/aws-certificate-user-guide/doc_source/acm-concepts.md

 # Concepts<a name="acm-concepts"></a>

-This section introduces basic terms and concepts related to AWS Certificate Manager \(ACM\)\.
+This section provides definitions of concepts used by AWS Certificate Manager\.

 **Topics**
 + [ACM Certificate](#concept-acm-cert)